How to Have the Ultimate Foodies’ Escape in the Margaret River Region

 Mark your calendars for Pair’d

-A group of friends enjoying wine on the beach in the Margaret River Region - Luxury Escapes
+Dining in Margaret River - Luxury Escapes

 Other events include new wave rebel winemaker gatherings, Asian street food banquets, intimate wine dinners and more.